APPENDIX C: GLOSSARY OF TERMS

 The interval of an augmented 6th is identical (in equal temperament) to the interval of a minor 7th but whereas the minor 7th normally resolves inwards, the augmented 6th resolves outward (to an octave E - E, in the examples above.)
 It is normally used as a chromatic non-functional chord.
 The "German" form of the chord is enharmonically the same as the dominant 7th chord and can be reinterpreted and resolved like a true dominant 7th chord, in a new key.
 However, it is more commonly used in the same way as the other two versions.
 See Chapter 3: Non-functional Chords and Chapter 7: Modulation via Chromatic Chords.

 A note combination created by one or more auxiliary notes (see below) where the character or duration of the result has the appearance of being a chord in its own right.
 One of the three main types of non-functional chord.
-This type of auxiliary chord arises from voice leading rather than root progression syntax.
-Also, by analogy with the auxiliary note, any chord which returns to its preceding chord.
+This type of auxiliary chord arises from voice leading rather than a root progression.
+Also, by analogy with the auxiliary note, any functional chord which returns to its preceding chord.
+Consequently, auxiliary chords can be nonfunctional (arising totally from voice leading) or Functional (where there is a clear root movement).
 Commonly used to prolong the tonic by creating tonic based static harmony or to prolong the dominant to create a dominant prolongation.
 See Chapter 2 (part 1) and Chapter 3 (part 2).
 Also, see Voice Leading Appendix.

 A note resulting from a step wise movement away from a harmony note.
 The auxiliary note returns to the original harmony note within a short time interval.
 A type of melodic elaboration similar to, but not as rapid as a mordent.
 See Chapter 3 (part 2).
 See also Auxiliary chord (above).
 The auxiliary note is one of the voice leading patterns (or "diminutions") used to elaborate on underlying root progression patterns.
 See Voice Leading Appendix.